-Medication- Any medicinal preparation (i.e. prescription, over the counter (OTC), alternative medications) Alternative Medication- Unregulated substance intended as medication or treatment Medical Provider- Anyone legally authorized to prescribe a medication
+Medication- Any medicinal preparation (i.e. prescription, over the counter (OTC), alternative medications) Alternative Medication- Including but not limited to any over-the-counter enzyme, vitamin, essential oil, or supplement not regulated by the Federal Drug Administration, which may be construed as medication or is intended to treat/manage symptoms.

+Medical Provider- Anyone legally authorized to prescribe a medication